nabilkaz/nabilkaz/AI_Design.md

 # AI Design
-Living document for capturing as a delve further into AI design work.
+Living document for capturing what I learn about AI Design.

 ## Key concepts